zhangxin00/zhangxin00.github.io/_pages/about.md

 (Top 0.2% of all undergraduates)
 I’m an incoming associate professor of School of Computer Science and Technology at Shandong University.-->

 <font color="#ff0000"><b> I will be joining the School of Computer Science and Technology at Shandong University as an Associate Professor in this summer.
-Please feel free to contact me by email if you are interested in working with me (at SDU or PKU).
+Please feel free to contact me by email if you are interested in working with me (at SDU or PKU).</b>
 </font>

 <!--